AndrewJBateman/angular-material-portfolio/README.md

 **Contact:** Simple mat-form that user can fill in with name, email and comment.
 Input validation is included - Send button disabled if form incomplete/incorrect.
 Buttons to navigate to previous page and to clear the form.
 The data is sent to the app Firestore backend and a success message is returned once sending is complete.
 Large buttons allow user to return to Home page or send another message (which actually navigates 'back' to the same page presenting a clear form).

 **Blog:** Posts are stored in the app Firebase DB and displayed on the Blog Posts page.
 No authorization required to Read posts.
   Mat-cards now display Post title, subtitle, content, post category (dev, IT or Eng), time to read (calculated using a simple Angular pipe) and how old the post is (another pipe using the npm module Day.js).
-The Post Detail page includes the post image, Blog Detail and the footer includes an image credit with web link to the authors page.
+The Post Detail page includes the post image, Blog Detail and the footer includes an image credit with web link to the authors page with category and date published info.

 **OPTION:** add Tabs so all Dev, Eng & IT posts shown in their own tabs (currently creates gaps with div.ng-star-inserted class).